Help needed for 2020 show season! Please e-mail firstname.lastname@example.org to volunteer.

-Are you on our mailing list?
-I keep the emails to a minimum, just heads up about important things, occasionally announcing winners, letting you know the latest and greatest.
-If you are not on our mailing list, send me a message at email@example.com and I’ll add you!
+Are you on our mailing list? e-mails kept to a minimum, just heads up about important things, occasionally announcing winners, letting you know the latest and greatest.
+If you are not on our mailing list, send us a message at email@example.com and we will add you!

 Are You Ready to Show?

 % Days are our dressage shows.
 Western Dressage riders are welcome!
 Format is test-of-choice from HCBC, EC, or Eventing tests for traditional dressage, and HCBC and WDAC for Western Dressage.
 Tidy schooling attire and boots/bandages are permitted.
 Entries must be received no later than 7 days prior to the show using our online form or hand-delivered.
 For more details please see the “shows” page.
-High Point Awards are given for both traditional and Western divisions.
+High Point Awards are given for both traditional, Western, and Driving divisions.

 Our English/Western Shows offer a wide selection of English and Western Classes.
 Classes are divided into the following divisions, each of which is awarded a High Point Award at the end of their division: Junior (13 years and Under), Intermediate (14-18 years), Senior (19+), Open (open to all ages, excluding Walk-Trot), and Walk-Trot (open to all ages, to be shown at a walk and trot only and not eligible to show in any age division or open classes.)
 Western Walk-Jog (same rules as English) and Western Open.
 We do offer “Novice” classes which are open to ALL riders (including walk-trot and walk-jog entries) for those riders who are new to showing, riding an inexperienced horse, or walk-trot riders who (with their coach’s blessing…) would like to give the canter classes a try.

-Our Summer Classic Show offers a full Hunter program and English/Western program (without the Novice classes).
-Details such as classes and fees will be available in the spring, but if you check out last year’s program it will look pretty close!
-The Summer Classic offers fantastic high point awards and a $10 Bucks Back card goes to each 1st place winner all day long!
+Our Summer Classic Show offers a full Hunter program and English/Western/Driving program (without the Novice classes).
+The Summer Classic offers fantastic high point awards!

 Year End Awards